Boosting projective methods for quantum process and detector tomography: Introduction

 The simplest tomographic methods deliver an estimator for a state, process or detector as the solution of a system of linear equations.
 A central challenge in this context is that the mathematical object reconstructed via linear inversion often does not correspond to a physical object.
 This issue arises primarily due to the finite nature of the measured data.
 Consequently, when confronted with a nonphysical reconstruction as input, it becomes crucial to determine a proper way of associating a physical object to it.

 This task is commonly addressed by minimizing suitable cost functions.
 A common choice is to determine a physical matrix that minimizes the Frobenius distance from the input matrix.
 Geometrically, this procedure identifies the (unique) Euclidean projection of the input matrix onto the convex set of physical matrices, the specifics of which depend on the problem at hand.
 Interestingly, for QST (and ancilla-assisted QPT) under some hypotheses ~\cite{smolin2012efficient}, this is equivalent to finding a maximum likelihood matrix that is consistent with the physical requirements.
 A major issue is that, when approached with brute-force convex optimization methods, the complexity of the postprocessing step involving the projection is subject to exponential scaling in the system size, typical in quantum mechanical problems.
 This underscores the importance of seeking efficient methods for this task in the context of quantum tomography of states, channels, and detectors.
 Interestingly, an analytic solution for the projection exists in the case of quantum states~\cite{verstraete2002geometry, smolin2012efficient}.
 While it does not resolve the exponential scaling issue, it offers a significant advantage over brute-force convex optimization approaches~\cite{smolin2012efficient}.
-On the contrary, the fields of quantum process tomography and detector tomography still lack of analytic projection methods and recently are attracting increasing interest~\cite{knee2018quantum,Surawy_Stepney_2022,quiroga2023using,di2023fourier,bao2023ancilla,jaouni2024quantum, xiao2024two, wang2021two,pokharel2024scalable}.
+On the contrary, the fields of quantum process tomography and detector tomography still lack of analytic projection methods and recently are attracting increasing interest~\cite{knee2018quantum,Surawy_Stepney_2022,quiroga2023using,di2024fourier,bao2023ancilla,jaouni2024quantum, xiao2024two, wang2021two,pokharel2024scalable}.
+Additionally, it is worth mentioning that projective approaches are also useful in other contexts, for instance to restore formal properties of relevant master equations while retaining non-Markovian effects~\cite{PhysRevX.14.031010}.